You may be used to putting wedges of lemon in your drinks or cooking with lemon juice, but did you know you can also get lemon essential oil too?

 Bathe in it

-Fill a spray bottle with half a cup of water and 8 drops of lemon oil, 8 drops of tea tree and 8 drops of eucalyptus essential oils to create a room spray that will help eliminate stale odours.9
+You can do this by filling a spray bottle with half a cup of water and 8 drops of lemon oil, 8 drops of tea tree and 8 drops of eucalyptus essential oils to create a room spray that will help eliminate stale odours.9

 Lemon essential oil benefits